xeger/backticks/README.md

 # Backticks

 Backticks is an intuitive OOP wrapper for invoking command-line processes and interacting with them.
-It uses PTYs

-By default, processes that you invoke
+It has some rare features that make it especially well- suited for interactive or time-sensitive capture:
+  - Uses [pseudoterminals](https://en.wikipedia.org/wiki/Pseudoterminal) for stdout/stdin
+  - Captures input as well as output

+If you want to write a record/playback application for the terminal, or write functional tests that verify your program's output in real time, Backticks is exactly what you've been looking for!

 ## Installation